na-talia/git-test/README.md

 This command deletes the feature branch.

-Git Branch Command - Git Commands - Edureka git checkout
+Git Branch Command - Git Commands git checkout

 Usage: git checkout [branch name]

 This command is used to switch from one branch to another.

-Git Checkout Command - Git Commands - Edureka
+Git Checkout Command - Git Commands

 Usage: git checkout -b [branch name]

 This command creates a new branch and also switches to it.

-Git Checkout Command - Git Commands - Edureka git merge
+Git Checkout Command - Git Commands git merge

 Usage: git merge [branch name]

 This command merges the specified branch’s history into the current branch.

-Git Merge Command - Git Commands - Edureka git remote
+Git Merge Command - Git Commands git remote

 Usage: git remote add [variable name] [Remote Server Link]